 REGISTRATION AND HOTEL ACCOMMODATION

-To register for the free Press Pass at the FENS Forum 2012, connect to the online Press Registration form.
+To register for the free Press Pass at the FENS Forum 2014, please fill in the Press Registration form.

 Please note that FENS' Media Credentials Policy applies.
-It is advisable to pre-register and to make early arrangements for accommodation on the special FENS Forum hotel reservation web pages.
+It is advisable to pre-register and to make early arrangements for accommodation on the special FENS Forum Hotel & Accommodation page.

 If you cannot commit yourself yet, you can register on-site or we can send you press materials.